Info for

 Links:

-• Critical Care Nursing ESPC Information Package
+• Critical Care Nursing ERV Information Package

-• Verified ESPC User Guide
+• Verified ERV User Guide

 To help students have the best remote learning experience possible, Durham College’s IT Services department has identified technology recommendations for each program based on course needs and software requirements.
 While not required, students may want to consider these suggestions if they are purchasing a computer or laptop for the upcoming academic year.